dfkaye/datauri-vs-src-test/README.md

 more control over the source, and, apparently, prevents script caching in the browser, due to the proxying done by rawgithub.

-Results of the 3 strategies now mimic an empty cache (so it's first-hit comparison only).
-Script.text wins for all but IE where text vs URL are within 20ms (ymmv).
-URL performs worst except in IE again.
+Results of the 3 script dom element strategies now mimic an empty cache (so it's first-hit comparison only).
+The <code>script.text = code</code> strategy wins for all but IE where text vs URL are within 20ms (ymmv).
-(Previously, when hitting the static CDN, URL performed *best* - except in IE).
-Using dataURI performed a bit faster than URL, but was __quite crash prone__ in Chrome and Firefox.
+The <code>script.src = url</code> strategy performs worst - except in IE again - but previously, when hitting the static CDN, <code>script.src</code> performed *best* - except in IE).

+The <code>script.src = dataURI</code> strategy performed a bit faster than <code>script.src = url</code> -
+except that it was __quite crash prone__ in Chrome and Firefox, and often performed orders of magnitude worse in Firefox on the first hit.

 <table>
   <thead>
     <tr>
       <th></th>
-      <th>Chrome </th>
+      <th>Chrome 28</th>
       <th>Firefox 22</th>
       <th>Opera 12</th>
       <th>IE 10</th>